Legislature Changed Arizona Heritage Fund To Benefit Ranchers

 By the time the second decennial Performance Audit of the Heritage Fund was completed in 2011, the Auditor General’s office had given up on suggesting that more information about non-grant expenditures should be included in the fund’s reports.
 And starting with the fund’s FY 2014 annual report, the Department began to provide even less information about the Heritage Fund money used for ranch agreements.
 Since then, the reports have mostly shown just the total number of agreements completed each year.

 Ranch agreements funded with IIAPM money disappeared entirely from the Heritage Fund’s annual reports beginning with the FY 2018 report.
-But that doesn’t mean there hasn’t been any.
-In fact, the passage of SB 1361 in 2016, sponsored by Gail Griffin, R-Hereford, increased the amount of IIPAM funds available to complete them.
-It did this by reducing the amount of IIPAM funds required to be spent on acquiring sensitive wildlife habitat from 40% of the total IIPAM expenditure monies to just 20%, and then reallocating the 20% reduction solely to operations and maintenance of Department properties with sensitive habitat.
-This removed operations and maintenance expenses from the remaining 60% of the fund’s annual $6 million in IIPAM expenditures, and thus increased the amount that was available for habitat improvement ranch agreements by $1.2 million a year.
+But that doesn’t mean there weren’t any.
+In fact, the passage of SB 1361 in 2016, sponsored by Gail Griffin, R-Hereford, increased the allocation of IIPAM funds available to complete them.

 Appropriateness of IIAPM Habitat Improvement Expenditures